ramsey/uuid/docs/customize.rst

     The timestamp-first COMB codec replaces part of a version 4, random UUID with a timestamp, so that the UUID becomes monotonically increasing.
 To learn more, see :ref:`customize.timestamp-first-comb-codec`.

+Using a Custom Calculator
+    It's possible to replace the default calculator ramsey/uuid uses.
+If your requirements require a different solution for making calculations, see :ref:`customize.calculators`.

 .. _UuidFactory: https://github.com/ramsey/uuid/blob/master/src/UuidFactory.php